 CIA World Factbook Romania Page

-U.S. Embassy in Romania
+U.S. Embassy to Romania

 History of U.S. Relations With Romania